-What you should take away from this Oppo Find X2 Pro review is that this phone is still worth buying in 2021 because it balances price with performance, an impressive camera system and style.
+What you should take away from this Oppo Find X2 Pro review is that this phone is still worth buying because it balances price with performance, an impressive camera system and style.

 Sitting in the crowded upper-mid-range-to-flagship section of the market, the Oppo Find X2 Pro has a lot to prove but it's actually cheaper than ever right now.
 Up against some of the best Android phones, it takes a lot to stand out… and this phone certainly does.